Owen Miller Player Props: Brewers vs. Pirates

-On Saturday, Owen Miller (.313 batting average in his past 10 games, with four doubles, two walks and three RBI) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 4:05 PM ET.
+Owen Miller -- 3-for-5 with a double and an RBI in his most recent game -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Rich Hill on the hill, on July 2 at 1:35 PM ET.

-In his last game, he racked up three hits (going 3-for-5 with a double and an RBI) against the Pirates.
+He had three hits (going 3-for-5 with a double and an RBI) in his most recent game against the Pirates.

 Owen Miller Game Info & Props vs. the Pirates